mkudzia84/helifx/docs/LOGGING.md

 ## Overview

-The HeliFX system uses a unified, component-based logging system for consistent output across all modules.
+The ScaleFX Hub system uses a unified, component-based logging system for consistent output across all modules.
 This document explains the logging infrastructure, best practices, and how to use it.

 ## Logging Levels